codacy/docs/docs/organizations/using-a-coding-standard.md

 # Using a coding standard

-Create a coding standard on your organization to define and apply global tool and code pattern configurations consistently across your repositories.
+Create a coding standard on your organization to define and apply shared tool and code pattern configurations consistently across your repositories.

 <!--NOTE
     Add this sentence to the paragraph above when CY-5181 is complete.